Jews and non-Jews for Christ

 The doctor Luke, on the other hand, is writing with the benefit of hindsight, reporting on a period that is now past, but living at a time when the divisions over the issue were largely just a memory.
 The original talmidim were very well aware of the task Jeshua had given them, to go out into the world to bring the Good News of the coming Kingdom to all people, not only just Jews.
 Therefore Luke tended to see the spread of the gospel all over the world and through all cultures as inevitable.
 He saw the seeds of the gentile mission right back in Jeshua's own life and work: at the very beginning of Luke's gospel, the old man, Simeon, says, prophetically, that Jeshua is given as

-"a light for revelation to
+"a light for revelation to the gentiles".

 And in the Book Acts of the apostles we can read how the talmidim Philip and Peter had already started to preach to non-Jews before Paul got going at all.